Opisthoproctus: Diet

-Opisthoproctus soleatus has been found to primarily prey on bioluminescent siphonophores.
-The bioluminescence of these organisms makes them more difficult to detect against the dim incoming light; however, the structure of the lens and retina of O. soleatus increases the optics and resolution of the eye, allowing them to detect these cases of camouflage.
+Opisthoproctus soleatus has been found to primarily prey on bioluminescent siphonophores; the bioluminescence of these organisms makes them more difficult to detect against the dim sunlight that filters through to the depths, but the structure of the lens and retina of O. soleatus increases the optics and resolution of the eye, which allows them to detect the counter-illuminated animals.

 Predation

-Opisthoproctus soleatus have been found in the stomachs of beached Soweby's beaked whales (Mesoplodon bidens).
-Other species of Opisthoproctidae have also been found in the stomachs of pygmy sperm whales and some seabirds.
+Opisthoproctus soleatus have been recovered from the stomachs of beaked whales (Mesoplodon bidens) which had beached themselves.
+Other species of Opisthoproctidae have also been found in the stomachs of pygmy sperm whales and some seabirds, such as terns and gulls.
 It has been proposed that the direction of emitted light from the rectal bulb and reflecting organ in the downwards direction decreases the chances of that light being detected by predators with forward-facing eyes.

-Behaviour

-Like other deepwater fish, Opisthoproctus soleatus needs to find its prey in a very poorly-lit environment, and avoid being detected itself by a larger predatory species.
-Fishes with large upward-facing eyes likely hunt by detecting the silhouettes of prey above them in contrast to the low amounts of light coming in.

-At the depths at which this fish lives, light is still directional, and many fish species have photophores (luminous organs) on their underside which provide them with camouflage by replicating the scintillations on the surface of the water above.
-O. soleatus does not have photophores, but instead has a luminous organ inside its anus.
-The light produced is shone on a reflector which reflects it downward between the ventral scales to create an effect similar to that of the photophores of other species.
-While the exact purpose of this is unknown, it has been proposed that O. soleatus uses this apparatus as a method of camouflage or to communicate with members of their species.